Frequently Asked Questions

 Why should I consider PayHome?

 With PayHome, you can save on a down payment, reduce mortgage payments, buy a more desirable home, and obtain a higher return on your home investment (down payment).
+However, you give up a big chunk of the value the home might gain.
+You should therefore consult with financial or legal advisors to ensure PayHome is suitable for you.

 How do I apply for PayHome?